 This situation arises many times when sidewalks are wet from rain or covered in snow and ice.
 State agencies are explicitly immune from liability for dangerous conditions created from snow and ice, unless the condition was purposefully caused by the agency in question.
 [WV Code §29-12A-5] Private entities may not be liable if they did not have a reasonable amount of time to respond to the condition, such as if someone slips on their section of sidewalk at 5 AM, when workers have not yet woken up after a freeze.

 Pursuing Legal Action With Help From a Personal Injury Attorney

-Rules, exceptions and nuance dictate an injury victim’s options for recovering damages following an accident on a sidewalk.
+Rules, exceptions and nuance dictate an injured individual’s options for recovering damages following an accident on a sidewalk.
 They should document their injuries and the conditions of the sidewalk thoroughly.
 They can also approach a Charleston slip and fall accident lawyer to learn how to proceed strategically with their case.